-Whilst all children should be protected, St. John's CEP School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:
+Whilst all children should be protected, Greenfields Community Primary School acknowledge that some groups of children are potentially at greater risk of harm.
+This can include the following groups.

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)